 These group wireframing sessions not only improve team working, but also communication.

 That is the beauty of wireframes.
 Because they are visual it is much easier to grasp what is being proposed.
-Specification documents and emails are fine, but they are harder to visualize and perceptions can vary.
-Wireframes leaves much less room for misunderstanding.
+Specification documents and emails are fine, but they are harder to visualise and perceptions can vary.
+Wireframes leave much less room for misunderstanding.